RealSense Camera Examples

 Note

 When visualizing from a remote machine over WiFi, bandwidth is limited and easily exceeded.
 Exceeding this bandwidth can lead to poor visualization results.
 For best results we recommend visualizing a limited number of topics, and to avoiding visualizing high-bandwidth topics for example images.
 Furthermore, it is necessary to limit bandwidth of the mesh transmitted by nvblox.
-Nvblox exposes a parameter for this purpose mesh_bandwidth_limit_mbps.
+Nvblox exposes a parameter for this purpose layer_streamer_bandwidth_limit_mbps.
 When visualizing over WiFi we recommend setting this to 30 here.

 Troubleshooting